Sorinace/Final-project-Django--2021--Scoala-Informala/README.md

 # Final-project-Django--2021--Scoala-Informala
 The  final project from Python Django training, Scoala Informala  07.2021
-- to be update -
-This document has the purpose of summarizing the main functionalities your application managed to achieve from a technical perspective.
-Feel free to extend this template to meet your needs and also choose any approach you want for documenting your solution.
+- This application creates a platform for applying the quizzing and evaluating them

 ## Problem statement
-* The purpose of this program is to deliver a psychological test online.
+* The purpose of this app is to deliver a quiz online.
-* The psychologist assigns a test to a patient, he will be notified by email.
-* The email will contain a link with a code so that the patient will access the test and the result will be recorded on that patient's account.
+* A registered user will upload the quiz to the system (DB)
+* A registered user will assign the quiz to one or more people
+* The person will receive an email with a link to perform the quiz assigned
+* After completing the quiz the result will be stored on the server, where it can be consulted by the registered user who assigned it to you.
-* The psychologist will obtain the rated test and will be able to complete the patient's report when he has completed it.
+* The registered user will obtain the rated quiz

 ## Technical documentation
 ### Data and Domain model